 Free Printable Fruit Preschool Number Sequence Puzzle from Montessori By Mom

-Montessori By Mom is sharing this printable Fruit Preschool Number Sequence Puzzle with my readers for free with coupon code LMN148!
-It’s a beautiful high-quality printable that’s normally $2.95.
-Just add the coupon code at checkout to get the puzzle for free.
+Montessori By Mom has a free printable Fruit Preschool Number Sequence Puzzle!
+It’s a beautiful high-quality printable.
 Because of the beauty of the printable, I printed mine out on high-quality photo paper rather than cardstock.
 You can laminate either photo paper or cardstock to extend the life of the puzzle.

 Shoots and Sprouts Activities Using the Montessori By Mom Materials

 This is an activity that works well for an older baby or toddler.
 I love that it gives parents a way to include a baby or toddler in the theme of the toolbox.
 It was perfect for my 9 1/2 month-old granddaughter, Zoey.
 It’s definitely helpful to laminate the puzzle for babies and toddlers.
 I cut off the numbers to focus solely on the fruits.
 I didn’t cut apart the puzzle but used it only for the fruit photos.